Team Couch Potato

 My current favorite to take on the run when I feel down or know I have a tough climb about 20 minutes ahead and need a quick boost of energy is Cliff Shot Bloks.
 3 Blox have 100 calories and two of the flavors, Black Cherry and Orange, have 50mg of caffiene, but you can get that from other products.
 What the Bloks have going for them is that they are easy to carry in a plastic baggie and they dont disolve in the heat or get messy.
 Caffiene will jump start your liver to deliver more blood sugar.
 The 50 mg from eating 3 Bloks is the equivalent as found from drinking a 12 oz can of Coke or half as much as a 7 oz cup of coffee.
 The boost will be felt after 15 to 30 minutes depending on your metabolism and will last for 20 minutes or more.

 Thanks to vitamin I (Ibuprofen) my knees do not swell up like melons anymore.
 Many long time runners start developing joint pain from muscle inflammation and as the cartilage wears down.
-But to get the non-inflamatory benefit, you have to begin with 600 mg about 20 minutes before the start of the race.
+But to get the non-imflamatory benefit, you have to begin with 600 mg about 20 minutes before the start of the race.
 Then take 400 mg every 3 hours during the run and just after to maintain the level.
-Running will speed the half-life of Ibuprofen due to much higher blood flow than the recommended 4 hour dose so as long as you are hydrated and moving, there is no problem taking it an hour earlier.
+Running will speed the half-life of Ibuprofen due to much higher blood flow than the recommended 4 hour dose so as long as you are hydrated and moving, there is no problem taking them an hour earlier than the normal 4 hour spacing.
 Get the lowest cost coated (enteric) jar of 200 mg tablets you can find on sale.
-Only take them when you are going to run for over an hour and never over 2400 mg total in one 24 hr period or dehydrated.
+Only take them when you are going to run for over an hour and never over 2400 mg total in one 24 hr period or dehydrated and don't take any when not running as they can be bad for your kidneys.
+Current thinking is to first use compression sox or knee straps around the inflamation sites rather than an anti-inflamatory drug.

 I really tweaked my left knee bad one summer and thanks to Dr. Nancy Gibbs, she gave me some leg raises that built up the front muscle groups that were greatly unbalanced with the back ones - common among people who only run.
 So now I do 50 full leg and 50 from the knee while sitting and 3 pound weights on my foot at least twice a week.
-The Cho-Pat straps also keep the IT bands and other muscles from moving around near the knee cap and becoming inflamed.
+The Cho-Pat straps also keep the IT bands and other muscles from moving around near the knee cap and becoming inflamed while running especially down hill.

 Glucosamine - Condroitin